makerdao/endgame-docs/maker-core/cvc.md

 # Constitutional Voter Committees (CVCs)

+{% hint style="warning" %}
+This documentation describes functionality and processes that MakerDAO is in the process of implementing.
+Be aware that parts may be inaccurate or out of date.
+{% endhint %}

 ## Overview

 Aligned Voter Committees (AVCs) are organized groups of MKR holders who have a shared vision.
 They form opinions on the direction of Maker Governance by producing and updating Position Documents.